Schleswig-Holstein Wadden Sea National Park: Administration

-The National Park Administration is the nature conservation authority for the Schleswig-Holstein Wadden Sea National Park functioning as a higher and lower conservation authority.
+The National Park Administration is the nature conservation authority for Schleswig-Holstein Wadden Sea National Park functioning as a higher and lower conservation authority.
 The administration office is located in Tönning.
 According to the second national park law Article 7 the National Park Administration is responsible for (1.)
 Informing the public about the national park, conducting educational activities and controlling movements of visitors, as well as for (2.)
 Carrying out and coordinating ecological monitoring, and providing the necessary relevant scientific basis for planning as well as for (3.)
 Regulating support provided by nature conservation associations within the meaning of Article 21 d of the state nature conservation act (Landesnaturschutzgesetz) for the national park.

 Until 2007 the Wadden Sea National Park was administrated by the National Park State Office (Landesamt) which was directly assigned to the Ministry of Nature, Environment and Regional Development (Ministerium für Natur, Umwelt und Landesentwicklung).
 Since 1 January 2008 the National Park Administration is integrated in the newly founded Agency of Coastal Defence, National Park and Marine Conservation of Schleswig-Holstein as Department 3: National Park and Marine Conservation.
 The main reason to unite coastal defence and nature conservation in one agency is to provide a better coordination for overlapping responsibilities of these two departments.
 Head of Department 3: National Park and Marine Conservation is Dr. Detlef Hansen.

 A part of the National Park administration's work is to inform the public.

 Although the national park only covers the area of Dithmarschen and North Frisia and borders 69 local communities the state administration of Schleswig-Holstein is responsible for the national park.
 The state administration justifies its responsibility with high efficiency, standardised administration processes and the minimisation of special local interests.
 Besides that the biggest part of the national park area is classified as unincorporated area.
 The local communities have no right for administration in these areas.
 The administrative districts North Frisia and Dithmarschen and the local communities are members of the boards of trustees which are instruments to pool statements and influence on the national park.

 99.9% of the national park area is public property.
 99% of that is property of the German Federal Republic the rest belongs to the state of Schleswig-Holstein.

 The National Park Administration employs 85 people, to some extent in part-time jobs.
 It has a budget of seven million euros per year.
 With integrating the National Park administration in the Agency for Coastal Defence, National Park and Marine Conservation the "Nationalpark Service" got integrated in the National Park administration, so only one administration office is in charge of every area of responsibility concerning the National Park.

 The National Park Administration tries to solve conflicts and work more efficient by making agreements with user groups to manage the details of the Park´s utilization.
 They negotiate treaties with fishermen, the guides for mudflat tours, the operators of excursion boats, but as well with communities like Sankt Peter-Ording, Westerhever or the Hamburger Hallig.